kylelanser/flask-todo-tutorial/1-flask.md

-# A Restless Todo app with EmberJS and Flask

 The goal of this and subsequent articles will be to build our very own Todo app in EmberJS backed by the wonderful Flask Python-based web framework.
 This is a living documents which has a [home on Github](https://github.com/drwlrsn/flask-todo-tutorial).  *I know there must be mistakes in here!* So please, if you find any (and you will) please leave a comment on Github or submit a pull request.
 The [final source code](https://github.com/drwlrsn/flask-todo) is also on Github.

 ## Setup the Python environment